How to track business expenses: a complete guide for 2026

 - Marketing and advertising: Website costs, social media ads, print materials, and promotional events

-- Professional services: Payments to accountants, lawyers, consultants, and contractors, which may trigger reporting requirements for payments that total $600 or more for the year
+- Professional services: Payments to accountants, lawyers, consultants, and contractors, which may trigger reporting requirements for payments totaling $2,000 or more per year (updated from $600 effective 2026)

 - Employee costs: Wages, benefits, payroll taxes, and training expenses